-The group's planned exploration activities are currently suspended while community concerns are addressed and the government finalises its regulatory framework in relation to the group's activities.
+The group's planned exploration activities are currently awaiting resolution of some of the community concerns and pending finalisation of the government regulatory framework in relation to the group's activities.
 Based on advice received by the group from the project operator (Santos) proposed exploration activities will recommence in the near future.